 Financial literacy is a skill that can benefit people throughout their lives.
 Teaching children about money from a young age sets the groundwork for a solid financial future.
 Exposing children to fundamental financial concepts like earning from honest work, saving, and spending teaches children the value of money and the importance of making sound financial decisions

-Exposing kids to the complex world of finance by opening a savings account for them, promotes responsibility and independence.
-Creating a budget, setting goals and practicing delayed gratification are all essential life skills that children develop as they learn to manage their finances.
-These skills are not only useful for their current situation but also helps them succeed in the future.
+Breaking down the complex world of finance to kids by opening a savings account for them promotes responsibility and independence.
+Creating a budget, setting goals and practising delayed gratification are all essential life skills that children develop as they learn to manage their finances.
+These skills are not only useful for their current situation but also help them succeed in the future.

 Some banks put restrictions on the savings account in order to limit the amount and frequency with which you can withdraw money.
-However, its flexibility makes it an ideal source of emergency funds, it is also a way to store money to meet short and medium-term goals like school fees, healthcare, and so on.
+However, its flexibility makes it an ideal source of emergency funds.
+Opening a savings account is also a way to store money to meet short- and medium-term goals like school fees and healthcare.

 Understanding the Various Types of Savings Account

 Before we delve into savings account tips, it is important to understand that there are several kinds of savings accounts obtainable for children.
-Normal/traditional savings accounts, custodial accounts, high-yield savings accounts, and educational savings accounts all have their own features and restrictions.
 Having a proper understanding allows parents to select the account that is most suitable and that aligns with the financial goals they have for their child.

 Regular Savings Account